 This is the cookie recipe my Grandma used over the years.
-Coconut macaroons are popular for Passover, but we tend to eat them year-round because we always have shredded coconut in the pantry.
+Coconut macaroons are popular for Passover, but we eat them year-round because we always have shredded coconut in the pantry.
 They make a delicious treat!

 You can quickly make this gluten free macaroons recipe with simple ingredients you probably already have in your pantry!
 If you love coconut, you will also want to try these moist gluten free coconut cupcakes too!